How to dispute a fine or infringement

 - vehicle registration number

-- animal name, type and registration number
+- animal name, breed and registration number

 Drivers are not issued a toll infringement for non-payment of tolls.
-They are for the offence of 'fail to comply with a local government tollway notice to the registered owner of vehicle'.
+They are issued for the offence of 'fail to comply with a local government tollway notice to the registered owner of vehicle'.

 Lodging your stage one review